List of American Girl characters: Gwen Thompson & Sonali Matthews

 In a break with tradition for this product line, Chrissa's collection included two additional "best friend" dolls: Gwen Thompson and Sonali Matthews, neither of which had a separate collection.
 In the books, Gwen Thompson is disappointed in Chrissa when she believes Chrissa has revealed one of her secrets to school bullies.
 At first, Sonali is one of the bullies, but then learns to stand up for others.
+The Sonali doll has dark skin, dark brown hair, and dark brown hair and comes wearing a green t-shirt, a blue tunic, denim pants, and blue shoes.
+The Gwen doll has light skin, blonde hair, and dark brown eyes and comes wearing a white sundress and pink sandals.
 The character of Sonali debuted a new face mold, the Sonali mold, to represent her Indian heritage.
 Gwen's doll uses the Classic mold.

 Lanie Holland

 Lanie was released in January 2010 along with her collection.
 Lanie is a ten-year-old girl living in Cambridge, Massachusetts, depicted as having an affinity for science and biology and considers herself a scientist.
 The Lanie doll has light skin, hazel eyes, and curly blonde hair with side bangs.
 She comes in a blue and green striped polo dress.
 Her face mold is the Classic mold.

 Kanani Akina

 Kanani is the ninth Girl of the Year character; she and her collection were released in 2011.
 Kanani is the second multiracial character, following Jess McConnell.
 Her father is of Japanese and Hawaiian descent, and her mother is French and German.
 Hailing from Kauaʻi, she helps her family run a shave ice shop and is passionate about helping people by sharing the aloha spirit and protecting Hawaiian wildlife.
 In Kanani's book, she rescues a monk seal, so, American Girl partnered with the National Wildlife Foundation and donated $1 for every monk seal plush toy sold.
 The Kanani doll has medium skin, hazel eyes, and long thigh-length light brown hair.
 She comes with a kukui nut necklace, a pink flower in her hair, and a light-blue floral print dress.
 Her face mold is the Jess McConnell mold.